JackieTrinh/GameProject/README.md

 ## Programs Used

 Gamemaker Language
-* It's a simple language I like useing.
+* It's a simple language I like using.

 ColorZilla
 * To get colors for the art.